Exchanges pile in to tap OTC clearing reforms

 The CME said on Tuesday it had cleared in the United States its first foreign exchange non-deliverable forward on April 27, a breakthrough for the firm as it looks to expand its product coverage.

-Eugene Stanfield, the head of OTC client clearing at Commerzbank (CBKG.DE), said: "We are going to see increased competition amongst CCPs as we see more entrants coming to market, although some of these will be looking to provide a global offering, whilst others have a more regional focus."
+Eugene Stanfield, the head of OTC client clearing at Commerzbank, said: "We are going to see increased competition amongst CCPs as we see more entrants coming to market, although some of these will be looking to provide a global offering, whilst others have a more regional focus."

 FIVE'S A CROWD